angiecolleen8/Flicks/README.md

 Describe any challenges encountered while building the app.
 I didn't encounter any major stoppers, however at first I had a problem with rendering the images.
 Eventually the problem was found.
 There were several small errors in pieces of my URL.

+I designed the portrait view so that the overview text is level with the bottom edge of the movie poster.
+The movie title can be clicked to see the full overview.

 ## Open-source libraries used